Kentucky High School Athletic Association: Sports

-Competitive bowling, bass fishing, and archery were sanctioned beginning in the 2011-2012 school year.
+Competitive bowling, bass fishing, and archery were sanctioned beginning in the 2011–12 school year.

-Competition in girls' slow-pitch softball was discontinued after the 2006-07 academic year.
+Competition in girls' slow-pitch softball was discontinued after the 2006–07 academic year.

 Schools governed

 The KHSAA governs competitions for both public and private schools throughout the state, plus two federally administered schools—Fort Campbell and Fort Knox High Schools, located on the U.S. Army bases of the same names.
-Fort Campbell High is actually located on the Tennessee side of the base, which straddles the state border, but the United States Department of Defense organizes the schools it runs on the two bases under a single district.
+Fort Campbell High is actually located on the Tennessee side of the base, which straddles the state border, but the U.S. Department of Defense organizes the schools it runs on the two bases under a single district.

 Not all secondary schools in Kentucky participate in the KHSAA.
 About two dozen small, private religious schools are sanctioned by the Kentucky Christian Athletic Association.
 KHSAA was created by the Kentucky Department of Education to manage high school athletes in Kentucky.

 Whether public, private, or federally administered, all member schools compete for state championships on an equal basis.
 Unlike some other states' school athletic governing bodies, the KHSAA governs only athletics; it does not govern band, academic competitions or other extracurricular activities.
 These activities are governed by separate bodies.

-Classification
+Classifications

 Unlike the situation in most states, the default in Kentucky is to conduct a single state championship for all schools, with no classification of schools by enrollment.
 Most notably, Kentucky does not divide schools into classes in basketball, with Delaware being the only other remaining state with a single state basketball championship for each sex.
 Of the 13 sports in which the KHSAA sanctions state championships, only three are organized in multiple classes—cross-country, football, and track.
-As of the 2007-08 school year, the classification rules for the three sports which are divided are:
+As of the 2007–08 school year, the classification rules for the three sports which are divided are: